newhavenio/code-of-conduct/README.md

 ## Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a NewHavenIO board member as soon as possible.
-You'll likely get a faster response on Slack than by e-mail.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a NewHaven.io board member (or email conduct@newhaven.io) as soon as possible, using whatever medium (Slack, email, in person conversation) you feel most comfortable with.

-Henry Quinn (@henry)
-Jenn Nolte (@Jenn Nolte she/her)
-Josh Levinson (@jlevnhv)
-Steve Voils (@steve)
-Tom Reznick (@tom)
-Ben Midyette (@ben)

-All board email addresses are FirstName@newhaven.io.

-## Addressing Grievances
+The board reserves the right not to act on complaints regarding:
+* ‘Reverse'-isms, including but not limited to ‘reverse racism,' ‘reverse sexism,' and ‘cisphobia'.
+* Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I'm not discussing this with you.”
+* Communicating in a ‘tone' you don't find congenial.
+* Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions.

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify NewHavenIO admins with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
+Additionally, if you feel you have been falsely or unfairly accused of violating the Code of Conduct please do not hesitate to reach out to a board member.

 ## Scope